informalsystems/sovereign-ibc/docs/architecture/adr-001-transfer-module-implementation.md

 1. Verify that the `memo` field does not exceed the maximum allowed length to prevent large memos from overwhelming the system.
-We set the maximum memo length to 32768 bytes like the `ibc-go`.
+We set the maximum memo length to 32768 (2^15) bytes like the `ibc-go`.
 2. Obtain the `TokenId` using the denom from the `minted_token_name_to_id` map.
    - If the token ID is not found, the transfer is rejected.
 3. Confirm that the sender has a sufficient balance.
 4. Burn tokens from the sender's address by calling `burn` on the `bank` module.

-Therefore, As a primary rule, when transferring a native token, the token ID is used as the denom.
+Therefore, as a primary rule, when transferring a native token, the token ID is used as the denom.
 For IBC-created tokens, the regular prefixed denomination is utilized as the denom.
 This may pose a challenge for front-ends to correctly identify the token type when crafting the related appropriate transfer message.